liukai/flashback/README.md

 Flashback is a MongoDB benchmark framework consisting of a set of scripts that:
 1. records the operations(_ops_) that happens during a stretch of time;
-2. replays the recorded ops [Completed but in an immature status].
+2. replays the recorded ops.

 The two parts are not necessarily coupled and can be used independently for different purposes.